 - 2 pressure gauges: boiler pressure and pump pressure

 - Packed with features

 - High-end budget

-Last up and Wogan coffee’s ultimate favourite coffee machine for food trucks and mobile businesses is the Conti X-One.
+Last up and Wogan Coffee’s ultimate favorite coffee machine for food trucks and mobile businesses is the Conti X-One.

-Like the Conti 202, it has 2 group heads an Eco mode, a shot timer and a larger steam boiler at 13 litres making it the best coffee machine for high-volume output.
+Like the Conti 202, it has 2 group heads an Eco mode, a shot timer, and a larger steam boiler at 13 liters making it the best coffee machine for high-volume output.